 #3 — From Ecosystem to Connectivity

 The concepts of “App” and the App Store changed the way we interact with software, develop and design apps, and the business behind software, games, and content.
-If in the past few years we limited ourselves to one or two types of devices (manly smartphone and a tablet), we will see a change in that approach from developers moving to new and exciting forms of interaction like wearables, TV and more.
+If in the past few years we limited ourselves to one or two types of devices (mainly smartphone and a tablet), we will see a change in that approach from developers moving to new and exciting forms of interaction like wearables, TV and more.

 This year, Google announced it had reached a huge milestone in the form of 2 billion active devices running Android.
 Apple has more than 1 billion iOS devices, and this trend is just going to expand shortly thanks to additional devices in our home, cars, on ourselves and all around us.
 By 2020, Amazon is predicted to sell more than 500 million Amazon Echo devices (Hi Alexa!).